Xenoveritas/js-timer/README.md

 ### Static Functions

-* `Timer.zeropad(number)` - Utility function to 0-pad a two-digit number, since this comes up so often.
+* `Clock.zeropad(number)` - Utility function to 0-pad a two-digit number, since this comes up so often.
 This will take numbers 0-9 and produce strings like `"01"`.

-## `Timer.Interval` class
+## `Clock.Interval` class

 An interval of time - sort of like a `Date()` but for different periods of time.

-`Timer.Interval(millis)` - create a new interval for the given number of milliseconds
+`Clock.Interval(millis)` - create a new interval for the given number of milliseconds

 ## Member variables